Wellers0n/evernote-clone/README.md

 ## Simples evernote-clone

-  Evernote-clone is simples application with real time database
+Evernote-clone is a simple application with real time database

 ## Stack used